-Noorda-COM and the landlord are committed to campus safety and security.
-Exterior lighting and landscape control are a critical part of that commitment.
+Noorda-COM is committed to campus safety and security.
+Exterior lighting and landscape control are acritical part of that commitment.
 All members of the College community are encouraged to report any lighting concerns.
 Security Officers, during patrols, focus on such items and report their findings to the Security Supervisor who in turn generates a work order, which is acted upon by a member of the Facilities Staff.